Social Media Guidelines

 - Handle complaints, criticisms or crises in as private a manner as possible.

-- Consult OSC if you have questions about handling issues.
+- Consult OSM if you have questions about handling issues.

 - Be respectful of others in all cases.